After Volcano Quiets, Philippine Officials At Odds Over Residents' Return

 "We will be the first one to say if it's safe to go back because we have [the evacuees] in mind all the time," she added.

-Meanwhile, Interior Secretary Eduardo Ano told officials in Batangas province over the weekend that they need to permanently relocate some 6,000 families living in four villages along the slopes of the 1,020-foot Taal volcano.
+Meanwhile, Interior Secretary Eduardo Ano told officials in Batangas province over the weekend that they need to permanently relocate some 6,000 families living in four villages along the slopes of the 1,020-foot Taal Volcano, now declared a "no man's land."

-The area, which is home to farmers, fish pen operators and tourist guides, has long been designated a danger zone by the government due to the proximity of the volcano.
+The area, which is home to farmers, fish pen operators and tourist guides, has long been designated a danger zone by the government because of the proximity of the volcano.
 Officially, no one is allowed to live there, but that injunction has received lax enforcement over the years.

 "We have to enforce these regulations once and for all because their lives are at stake," Ano said Sunday, according to The Associated Press.